LunarWolf-Browser-Projects/LunarWolf-image-converter/README.md

 ----------------------------------------------------------------------------------------------------

-### Motivation
+## Motivation
-### looking for a electron web browser built on top of react and typescript, look no further, if you think building chromium is to hard and time consuming, i get it, thats one of the reasons this browser is around
+### if you dont like going to a sketchy image converter website, or you dont like using low quallity one, i got you covered, i cant tell you how many times i wanted to usee one that dident cost money or that was clunky.

 ### enable corepack